thinkoverit/ThinkIT-WP-Contact-Form-Plugin/readme.txt

 1. Upload the entire 'ThinkIT Contact Form' folder to the '/wp-content/plugins/' directory.
 1. Activate the plugin through the 'Plugins' menu in WordPress.

-You will find 'ThinkIT Contact Form' menu in your WordPress admin panel.
+You will find 'ThinkIT Contact' menu in your WordPress admin panel.

 == Remove plugin ==